 AUDIO: People are torn between the environment and the economy – but what can we do about this?
-Resource Works executive director Stewart Muir and pipeline opponent Tzeporah Berman, now of the Alberta Oil Sands Advisory Group, took this question to a cross-Canada radio audience.
+Resource Works executive director Stewart Muir and pipeline opponent Tzeporah Berman, who has been working for years to undermine Canadian energy sovereignty, took this question to a cross-Canada radio audience.

 When CBC Radio One debuted a new program format called Walk in the Park, for the first episode they called on Stewart Muir of Resource Works to debate the question of how Canada's natural resources can be developed responsibly, and sustainably, for the future of our nation.
 He was joined by Tzeporah Berman, a well known activist who has been at the head of many protest actions.